Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineAPI.md

 - `queue_state` - The queue state for a job can be updated.
 This can be used to pause or break a job by specifying the values `paused` or `broken` respectively
 - `run_at` - Updating the run_at field for a job changes when the job will be queued.
 The date must be in UTC and in the following format `yyyy-MM-ddTHH:mm:ss.fff`
 - `priority` - Updating the priority for a job.
 More information on job priority can be found [here](TaskEngineWorkflowFeatures.html#priority)
-- `sempahore_url` - This url can be used as part of the scheduling process.
+- `semaphore_url` - This url can be used as part of the scheduling process.
 More information on the semaphore url can be found [here](TaskEngineWorkflowFeatures.html#scheduler)

 Sample payload: